 Originally, Wanger wanted more bankable stars, too, eyeballing the likes of Dick Powell, Joseph Cotten, Donna Reed and Vera Miles for the romantic leads but a last minute budget cut meant the roles went to two relative newcomers, Kevin McCarthy and Dana Wynter, who kind of come off as Rob and Lora Petrie, adding even more frisson to my eyes.
 (Sharp eyes will also spot future director Sam Peckinpah as a meter-reader.)

 And while the story itself holds up remarkably well, it’s the work of Siegel and cinematographer Ellsworth Fredericks that really gives this film its lasting legs.
-Shot with a solid noir flare and claustrophobic mentality, with stark lighting, crazy quilt shadows and a constant sense of eternal blackness invading the screen, this movie hits the ground at a sprint and never really slows down, giving it a clipped, documentary type feel -- especially when you add Bennell’s constant narration, which makes the film come off as one of those anti-Communist docudramas of the same era.
+Shot with a solid noir flare and a claustrophobic mentality, with stark lighting, crazy quilt shadows and a constant sense of eternal blackness invading the screen, this movie hits the ground at a sprint and never really slows down, giving it a clipped, documentary type feel -- especially when you add Bennell’s constant narration, which makes the film come off as one of those anti-Communist docudramas of the same era.
 (The constantly sounding sirens and the meeting in town square to organize the spread of pods is right out of Red Nightmare.)
-And all the while they impend the dread and ratchet-up the paranoia and tension, with startling bursts of creepy, eerie and the brazenly bizarre.
-(The scene where the pitchfork hovers and lingers over the newborn pods is just downright disturbing.)
+And all the while they impend the dread and ratchet-up the paranoia and tension, with startling bursts of creepy, eerie, and the brazenly bizarre.
+(The scene where the prongs of the pitchfork hovers and lingers over the newborn pods is just downright disturbing.)
 And with no humorous reprieve or outlet, having been axed out, there is no room to catch a breath.